Ani24may/chat-app/README.md

 # chat-app
 small group chat application in java.
-This is my first replository in Github
+This is my first repository in Github